Austin Masonic and Odd Fellows Hall

 The Austin Masonic and Odd Fellows Hall is a building in Austin, Nevada that was built in 1867.
-It served historically as a meeting hall and as a business.
+Historically, it served as a meeting hall and a business.
 It was listed on the National Register of Historic Places in 2003.

 It is a brick building with stretcher-bond brickwork on its front and American bond on the sides and rear.
 It has a tall front parapet with dentil-like corbels.